 A student with a Bachelor of Science in Electromechanical Engineering Technology will be able to:

-- Demonstrate an ability to apply the knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline
+- Apply the knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline

-- Demonstrate an ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline
+- Design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline

-- Demonstrate an ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments; identify and use appropriate technical literature
+- Apply written, oral, and graphical communication in broadly defined technical and non-technical environments; identify and use appropriate technical literature

-- Demonstrate an ability to conduct standard tests, measurements, and experiments related to the discipline and interpret the results to improve processes
+- Conduct standard tests, measurements, and experiments related to the discipline and interpret results to improve processes